pvillega/iteratees-test/README.md

 The following options change the behaviour of the application:

 * **enable.webInterface**: if true, the web interface that displays the stream traffic will be enabled.
 Otherwise it will return a 404 error.
+* **fakeStream.enable**: if true an actor will generate fake requests every 500ms
+* **fakeStream.server**: the location of the server, used to send the messages via POST when using the fake actor

+## Why SSE instead of WebSocket?

+There are 2 reason for choosing SEE over WebSockets in this test:

+* SSE is managed by the browser.
+That means that the browser takes care of reconnection, etc
+* SSE is unidirectional server-browser.
+For apps like this sample you don't need the 2-way channel of WebSocket

+Also, I already toyed around with WebSockets, so it was less appealing :)

 ## License